-Policy Agenda: Skilled small business workforce
+The Agenda for America's Entrepreneurs: Skilled small business workforce

 Prepare and develop employees with proper training

-- Expand internship and mentoring programs to create career paths for youth, and to ensure access to skilled, entry-level workers for small businesses.
+- Expand internship and mentoring programs to create career paths for youth and to ensure access to skilled, entry-level workers for small businesses.

-Implement fair and comprehensive immigration policies
+Promote commonsense and comprehensive immigration policies

 - Find a long-term solution for recipients of Deferred Action for Child Arrivals (DACA), understanding that young immigrants are the lifeblood of entrepreneurship.
 We must similarly find a long-term solution for recipients of Temporary Protected Status (TPS).

 - Reform the H-1B visa program to allow more applicants for both skilled and low-skilled workers and decrease the waiting period for rejected applicants from one year to three months.

 - Create a "Startup Visa" for foreign-born entrepreneurs who wish to start a business in the U.S. There are currently no visa programs/products to support an immigrant that wants to start a new business.